 Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

-For developers and IT professionals, remote working is especially attractive.
-Their work is digital by nature—so with a computer and a fast internet connection, developers can work from almost anywhere.
-Whereas in-person employment models have historically driven people's movement and migration patterns, this freedom of choice allows developers to seek out the best location for them to call home, regardless of their position or career aspirations.
+For many modern professionals, their work is digital by nature, so with a computer and a fast internet connection, they can work from almost anywhere.
+Whereas in-person employment models have historically driven people's movement and migration patterns, this freedom of choice allows remote workers to seek out the best location for them to call home, regardless of their position or career aspirations.

 Methodology